How to Design an Organisation to Respond to the Needs of the Customer

 If you want to access experience, it may be worth knowing where we gained our shared-service knowledge.
 We have worked in one of the world’s most sizeable shared-service model set-ups covering six global shared-service centres across all continents.

-Consequently, we can offer an in-depth analysis of any existing model you may have and provide recommendations for improvement based on tried-and-tested solutions to ensure your organisation maximises the benefits of the model.
+Consequently, we can offer an in-depth analysis of any existing model you may have and provide recommendations for improvement based on tried-and-tested solutions to ensure your organisation maximises its benefits.

 Our Expertise

-The team has expertise covering migration methodology, optimisation of activity penetration and integration of on- and off-shore teams, considering, of course, the effectiveness of the structure, skills and behaviours.
+The team has expertise in migration methodology, optimisation of activity penetration and integration of on- and off-shore teams, considering, of course, the effectiveness of the structure, skills and behaviours.

-Our consultants welcome any discussion on the above and more, so please arrange a call with us!
+Our consultants welcome any discussion on the above and more, so please get in touch!

 Alternatively, take a look at our most popular blog posts: